 On T.V. there is a show I like to watch called, “The next Food Network Star.”
 It is a contest in which the contestants compete to host their own show on the network.
-The judges are always asking what their POV, short for point of view is.
+The judges are always asking what is their point of view (POV) is.
 Their point of view is to be completely ingrained into everything they cook and say in their presentations.

 Recently there was a girl whose POV was “Retro,” she liked all the foods from the past, around the 50’s and 60’s.
 She was so into the retro theme she even dressed the part, looking like a young lady straight out of 1960.